Stanford-Mineral-X/multigrid-sgsim/README.md

 # Multigrid Simulation: multigrid-sgsim
 This repository houses the multigrid simulation method, a Python package for stochastic interpolation of airborne geophysical data.
-This is the software supporting the manuscript "**Interpolation of large-scale airborne geophysical data with uncertainty quantifcation**", which has been submitted to the journal [Computers \& Geosciences](https://www.sciencedirect.com/journal/computers-and-geosciences) for review.
+This is the software supporting the manuscript:
+"**Interpolation of large-scale airborne geophysical data with uncertainty quantifcation**" (Authors: Joshua H. Rines, Zhen Yin, Jonas Kloeckner, Jef Caers), which has been submitted to the journal [Computers \& Geosciences](https://www.sciencedirect.com/journal/computers-and-geosciences) for review.

 The method presented here combines [automatic segmentation](#automatic-segmentation-method) with [multigrid simulation](#multigrid-simulation).